SeduceProject/piseduce_doc/_posts/administration/2021-09-06-monitoring-agent.md

 ```
 service influxdb restart
 ```
-The *agent_monitoring* module sends SNMP commands to the switch in order to retrieve the power consumption of the PoE ports.
+The *agent_power* module sends SNMP commands to the switch in order to retrieve the power consumption of the PoE ports.
 So, we have to know the OID to retrieve these values (OID are dependent on the switch manufacturer).
 For our switches, we have the following OIDs: